Indoor Rabbit Housing Options

 dog crate rabbit cage

-A dog crate makes an excellent and cheaper alternative to a rabbit cage.
+A dog crate is a cheaper alternative to a rabbit cage.
 A large dog crate will cost around half the price of a similar size rabbit cage.
 Dog crates are wider than most cages making the floor area roughly equivalent to a 6'x2' cage.
-The extra height (as they are designed to accommodate dogs) means there is plenty of room for a shelf to increase the floor area further.
+The extra height (as they are designed to accommodate dogs) means there is plenty of room for your rabbit to stretch up and for a shelf to create a platform (which rabbits tend to enjoy).
 The down side with dog crates is the shallow tray, which does not contain mess, but this can be remedied by adding a large storage box as a litter tray.
+Again, you will need to add a pen to make it big enough to meet your rabbit’s needs.

 More information on dog crates